Trademark case

 Cruise

-Why cruise tourism is good for Denmark and its ports
+Why cruise tourism is good for Denmark and the ports

-• Cruise guests contribute DKK 1.25 billion annually to Denmark's economy - primarily to the hotel and retail industry.
+• Cruise guests contribute DKK 1.25 billion annually to Denmark's economy – primarily to the hotel and retail industries.

 • It created around 2,400 jobs in Denmark in 2019, and we need those jobs.

-• For ports, cruise ships are an excellent business, but the share of revenue from cruise ships varies from port to port.
+• For ports, cruise ships are an excellent business, but it varies from port to port how much of the revenue comes from cruise ships.

-• Tourists, including those from cruise ships, help create life and turnover in the local business community, for example in shops, cafés and at attractions.
+• Tourists, including from cruise ships, help create life and revenue in the local business community, for example in shops, cafés and at attractions.

 About industry developments